akshendra/akshendra.github.io/docs-on-fly/index.md

 ```

-First line is `@swagger` which helps `swagger-jsdoc` indentify this comment block as swagger (OpenAPI) specification.
-Next few lines define the, the path, then method, a little summary and description. `tags` are used to group the APIs.
+The first line is `@swagger` which helps `swagger-jsdoc` identify this comment block as swagger (OpenAPI) specification.
+Next few lines define the path, the method, a little summary, and description. `tags` are used to group the APIs.

-The expected parameters, `query` and `path` are described next.
-Our `/list` API, expects an optional sort query parameter, which is used to decided whether the list of animals should be sorted or not, before sending.
+The expected parameters, both `query` and `path` are described next.
+Our `/list` API expects an optional sort query parameter, which is used to decide whether the list of animals should be sorted or not, before sending.

 Then we define the response.
-Status coming first, a little description and then the schema of the resopnse.
+Status coming first, a little description and then the schema of the response.
 We are returning JSON here.
-However, its easy to document other content types as well.
+However, it is easy to document other content types as well.

 Same we will do for the `/add` request.